Developer-Afzal/QR_CODE/README.md

-# QR_CODE
+# Frontend Mentor - QR code component

-Frontend Mentor QR_Code  Challenge  Solution
+QR Code First Free Challenge Solution, I have solved this challenge by using Html and CSS